kmrahul17/Itinerary-Builder/README.md

 ## Notes
 - The PDF generation runs entirely in the browser (html2pdf.js).
 For very long itineraries the page-break behavior may need fine-tuning.
 - This is a frontend-only demo — no server required.
 Use the export/import JSON idea (planned) to share itineraries between devices.

-If you'd like, I can:
-- Add a downloadable zip of starter templates,
-- Embed the actual Drive demo link for you,
-- Improve the README with screenshots or a short GIF of the export flow.

-Tell me which you'd like next and I will implement it.